When was the last time you learned something by checking your phone or searching on the internet? Chances are, it was pretty recent.

 If you don’t have access to a trustworthy internet source at your home, many coffee shops and libraries offer free and reliable WiFi access.

-When it comes to technology requirements for thriving in your degree program, you'll also want to be sure you have the right tools in the first place.
+When it comes to technical requirements for thriving in your degree program, you’ll also want to be sure you have the right tools in the first place.
 Such technology needs may include a laptop or other computer, earbuds for studying or listening to webinars and programs such as Microsoft Office (which you can get for free as a CU student).

 5. Participate in Class